Burning Man revelers begin exodus after flooding left tens of thousands stranded in Nevada desert

 “Everyone has just adapted, sharing RVs for sleeping, offering food and coffee,” Barger said.
 “I danced in foot-deep clay for hours to incredible DJs.”

-Associated Press reporters Michael Casey in Boston, R.J.
-Rico in Atlanta, Lea Skene in Baltimore, Juan Lozano in Houston, Julie Walker in New York and Rio Yamat in Las Vegas contributed.
+Associated Press reporters Rio Yamat in Las Vegas, Michael Casey in Boston, R.J.
+Rico in Atlanta, Lea Skene in Baltimore, Juan Lozano in Houston and Julie Walker in New York contributed.